lyyhou/Calculus-Texts/README.md

 # Calculus-Texts
 study aids for the calculus of functions of a single variable.
 They may provide simple insight, new ideas, and a different perspective to concepts that traditionally are taught fairly similarly.
-I may provide analysis definitions such as delta epsilon in order to achieve a better understanding, *no tutorials on differentiation and integration yet*
-The structure (once completed) will follow:
+I may provide analysis definitions such as delta epsilon in order to achieve a better understanding, The structure (once completed) will follow:
 1. Limits & Differentiation
 2. Integration